svenwiltink/braindump/article/http-monkey/README.md

 net/http is calling a function that is prefixed with "vendor".
 It turns out Go vendors the /x/ packages it needs in the standard library.
 The function we are patching isn't the same 'instance' of the function.
 The vendored version can be found [here](https://github.com/golang/go/tree/c5cf6624076a644906aa7ec5c91c4e01ccd375d3/src/vendor/golang.org/x/net/http/httpguts).
-We don't normally have access to this function from within out application, but there is a hacky way.
+We don't normally have access to this function from within our application, but there is a hacky way.

 ### Linkname enters the chat
 The go compiler toolchain has a special tool that enables us to define a function link it to a different implementation.
 This is called `linkname` and is used by some parts of the standard library to call functions without importing a package.
-An example of this is the `sync` package.
+An example of this is the sync package.
-The `sync` package wants call the `runtime` function `nanotime` but because of import restrictions it can't import the runtime package directly.
-Instead the `sync` package [defines a function stub](https://github.com/golang/go/blob/0a820007e70fdd038950f28254c6269cd9588c02/src/sync/runtime.go#L57) and the `runtime` package uses `linkname` [to link the two functions together](https://github.com/golang/go/blob/0a820007e70fdd038950f28254c6269cd9588c02/src/runtime/sema.go#L614).
+The sync package wants call the runtime function `nanotime` but because of import restrictions it can't import the runtime package directly.
+Instead the sync package [defines a function stub](https://github.com/golang/go/blob/0a820007e70fdd038950f28254c6269cd9588c02/src/sync/runtime.go#L57) and the runtime package uses `linkname` [to link the two functions together](https://github.com/golang/go/blob/0a820007e70fdd038950f28254c6269cd9588c02/src/runtime/sema.go#L614).

 The behaviour of `linkname` and other `//go:` comments is explained in the compile command documentation: https://golang.org/cmd/compile/
 ```go